 This is the first of a sequence of three basic calculus courses.
-It covers the derivative and integral of functions of one
+It covers the derivative and integral of functions of one variable and their applications.

 Course Requirements: PREREQ: C- or better in Math 0200 or Math 0032 or by placement exam